 In accordance with state law, all incarcerated people except those serving life without the possibility of parole or those sentenced to death are eligible to receive credits.
 These specific credit changes impact all individuals convicted of violent crimes under Penal Code 667.5(c), those convicted of nonviolent crimes under California’s Three Strikes law, and those eligible for minimum custody and fire camp placement.
 All credits are being applied prospectively, meaning the new credit-earning will be applied from May 1, 2021, forward.

-In order to transition to the new system, Case Records staff must enter every incarcerated person’s individual information into a new calculation system, beginning with people whose release dates are soonest.
+As we transition to the new system, Case Records staff must enter every incarcerated person’s individual information into a new calculation system, beginning with people whose release dates are soonest.
 While the process has already begun per adoption of the emergency regulations, it is expected to take several months to complete.
 As part of this process, staff will ensure that each release date is accurate in accordance with these credit-earning changes and state law.
 Each individual will be notified of their new calculation.

 Incarcerated people convicted of nonviolent crimes who are assigned to a fire camp to be part of a fire crew, and who were previously earning the “two-for-one,” or 66.6% credit, will see a change in their release date as their information is updated into the new calculation system.
 Instead of projecting their release date based on fire camp assignment, their date will be calculated using their GCC earning rate of 50%.
 With the ability to earn MSC for successfully programming for every 30 continuous days, their release date should result in being similar to the previous “two-for-one.”